Full Biography

 Teacup speakers built for Storm in a Teacup performance

-George has received the generous support of the Arts Council for his last 3 large scale projects.
+George received the generous support of the Arts Council for his next 3 large scale projects.

 The Electro Acoustic Exchange was a work for 8 hanging speakers, cello, commodities and sine waves, and was installed in the Project Arts Centre in July, 2007.
 To complete this project, George wrote a score based on a three-month-study of fluctuating commodity values around the world (please see short film on website).
 Audience members were free to wander amongst the hanging speakers, and even to push them as they listened and watched the sounds of fluctuating values.